Arganox/arganox.github.io/_posts/2016-08-15-Installing-ESXi-6.0-with-less-then-4GB-RAM.md

 - ESXi
 ---

 Today I figured it would be nice to repurpose my scrap laptop.
 It's basically an old Lenovo of which the screen was broken and removed so it's headless (literally).
 Apart from that it still runs fine, has a Core i5 under the hood and supports up to 8GB RAM.
 At the moment it's running with just 4GB though..
 Which, apparently, poses a problem when you try to install ESXi 6.0.

 While all the hardware is discovered correctly during install I received a MEMORY_SIZE ERROR during install.

 So here is how to circumvent this error:

-During install, when you receive the MOMORY_SIZE ERROR press ALT+F1 to you can get shell access.
+During install, when you receive the MOMORY_SIZE ERROR press ALT+F1 to access the shell.

 Next we log in as root with a blank password.
 Once we're logged in as root perform the following commands:

 ```
 cd /usr/lib/vmware/weasel/util
 rm upgrade_precheck.pyc